sahib/rmlint/docs/tutorial.rst

 is ``-m`` (``--must-match-tagged``), which only looks for duplicates where there is an original in a tagged path.

-Here's a real world example using these features:  You have an portable backup drive with some old backups on it.
+Here's a real world example using these features:  You have a portable backup drive with some old backups on it.
 You have just backed up your home folder to a new backup drive.
 You want to reformat the old backup drive and use it for something else.
 But first you want to check that there is nothing on the old drive that you don't have somewhere else.
 The